 How can I go from LPN to RN?
 We offer multiple pathways for LPNs to bridge to RN, a career for which you need to earn either an associate or bachelor’s degree in nursing.
-You may go from LPN to ASN or LPN to BSN with Herzing University and decrease the time you need to earn an undergraduate nursing degree and qualify for the NCLEX-RN.
+You may go from LPN to BSN with Herzing University - Madison and decrease the time you need to earn an undergraduate nursing degree and qualify for the NCLEX-RN.

 According to the Bureau of Labor Statistics (BLS), employment of licensed practical and vocational nurses (LPN/LVN) is expected to rise 9% from 2020 to 2030, faster than the average across all U.S. occupations.*

 Now is an excellent time to pursue a degree qualifying you for jobs in a growing field with numerous opportunities for career advancement.